mlswg/mls-architecture/draft-omara-mls-architecture.md

 Some applications may wish to enforce ACLs to limit addition or removal of group members, to privileged users.
-Others may wish to require authorisation from the current group members or a subset thereof.
+Others may wish to require authorization from the current group members or a subset thereof.
 Regardless, MLS does not allow addition or removal of group members without informing all other members.